DCC-EX/dcc-ex.github.io/docs/exrail/cookbooks/turnouts/defining-servo-turnouts.md

 An example definition for a servo connected to the second control pins of the first
-`PCA9685 </reference/hardware/servo-module>`{.interpreted-text
-role="doc"} connected to the CommandStation, using the slow profile for prototypical operation:
+`PCA9685 </reference/hardware/servo-module>` connected to the CommandStation, using the slow profile for prototypical operation:

 ``` cpp